woossi0/suite/docs/usermanual/source/processing/wpsclient/index.rst

 .. code-block:: javascript

-    var intersection = wpsClient.getProcess('local', 'JTS:intersection');
+    var intersection = wpsClient.getProcess('local', 'geo:intersection');
-    var buffer = wpsClient.getProcess('local', 'JTS:buffer');
+    var buffer = wpsClient.getProcess('local', 'geo:buffer');

-The ``JTS:intersection`` process is the first process in the chain, so configure it first:
+The ``geo:intersection`` process is the first process in the chain, so configure it first:

 .. code-block:: javascript